LCEN: A Nonlinear, Interpretable Feature Selection and Machine Learning Algorithm: Discussion

-There are at least two clear future directions for this work.
-The first involves using the LCEN algorithm in classification tasks, as many important problems in science and engineering involve classification.
-A comprehensive and robust analysis of the performance of LCEN in classification tasks will follow this paper.
-A second future direction involves applying the LCEN algorithm to automatically generate physical equations for certain hybrid model architectures (such as physics-constrained or physics-guided ML).
-The potential and importance of these models has been analyzed in many works, such as in Refs.\ \cite{Peng-etal-2021,Willard-etal-2022}.
+There are two clear future directions for this work.
+The first involves evaluating LCEN in classification tasks, as many important problems in science and engineering involve classification.
+The second involves applying LCEN to automatically generate physical equations for hybrid model architectures (such as physics-constrained or physics-guided ML), which have high potential for scientific applications \citep{Peng-etal-2021,Willard-etal-2022}.